vstehle/systemready-scripts/README.md

 All keys are overwritten violently except `tree`, which is overlayed recursively.

+### Checking IR 1.x results

+By default the `check-sr-results.py` script targets the latest IR version (at the time of writing: IR 2.0).

+The recommended method to verify IR v1.x results is to use branch `ir1` of this repository.

+Nevertheless, a `check-sr-results-ir1.yaml` configuration file is kept here for convenience.
+It allows to check IR v1.x results with the latest version of the script.

 ## SystemReady results formatter

 The `format-sr-results.py` script produces a report from a SystemReady